manuhalapeth/Kenda_Tires_Sales_Forecasting/README.md

 The ML models (Linear Regression, Random Forest, XGBoost, Prophet) were fed features derived from the same month being predicted.
 Specifically:

 - **COGS (Cost of Goods Sold)**: This figure is only settled after the transactions of month T have occurred.
-It is not available before the month begins — it is a byproduct of the sale, not a predictor of it.
+It is not available before the month begins.
+It is a byproduct of the sale and not a predictor of it.
 - **QtyShipped and NumTransactions**: These are counts of events that happened *during* month T, not before it.
 Including them as input features means the model is effectively told how busy the month is before being asked to predict how busy the month will be.
 - **NumCustomers and NumItems**: Similarly, knowing how many unique customers or SKUs were active in month T requires seeing all of month T's data.